 - Royals Who Actually Do Something: A king who fought Chaos.

 - Second Love: Averted: his relationship with Morathi is largely implied to have been one of lust; he thought Morathi beautiful, but it's implied a combination of the Sword of Khaine's influence and his awareness of Morathi's true nature kept Aenarion from ever truly loving her.
+He thought of it as more of a "mad passion" instead, finding some measure of relief in her arms from the grief he felt at the lost of his first wife and some respite from the hopelessness of the unenviable impossible situation he found himself in.

 - Tragic Hero: He destroyed himself in his quest to defeat Chaos and sowed the seeds of civil war by fathering Malekith, the future Witch-King.